The 12th November hacking incident wasn’t the first for WebGrrrl.net.

 But I DID NOTHING.
 Or, not much, to be exact.

-I was complacent.
+However, I was complacent.
 No auto-backup.
 No periodic file scans.
-No hard-to-guess logins.
+And, no hard-to-guess logins.

 Would I blame it on my busy life?
 Whatever.
 That’s just an excuse.